 Any good company will take you through a series of questions and help you prepare a web design brief, so that they can really drill down into the specifics of your project – this is what will allow you to obtain an accurate itemised quote.

-Think of an ecommerce project like building a new house – you need to specify how big it’s going to be, how many bedrooms and bathrooms you’d like your house to have, what style of kitchen you’d like and all the other finishes and nice to haves.
+Think of an ecommerce project like building a new house – you need to specify how big it’s going to be, how many bedrooms and bathrooms you’d like it to have, what style of kitchen you’d like and all the other finishes.